 This makes it clear that traditional feeding routines are not only wrong but also dangerous to horses.

-EGUS thrives as soon as the horse is deprived of eating for more that 4 consecutive hours.
+EGUS thrives as soon as the horse is deprived of eating for more than 4 consecutive hours.
 It doesn’t matter if this is during the day or night.
 EGUS is created when the horse’s continuous production of burning stomach acid fills the stomach to a level above where the protective glands protect the stomach wall from the burning acid.
 The passing feed is supposed to both keep the level of stomach acid constant and mix with the acid to make it less harmful.
-The reason competing horses are over represented in the statistics is because when the horse tighten his body during performance the stomach is compressed which presses the acid even higher up the stomach walls.
-This makes it extremely important that competing and performing horses are allowed to eat prior to performance.
+The reason competing horses are over-represented in the statistics is because when the horse tighten his body while performing the stomach is compressed which presses the acid even higher up the stomach walls.
+This makes it extremely important that competing and performing horses are allowed to eat prior to performing.

 Real SlowFeeding makes it possible for the horse to have continuous access to his hay, with natural eating angles, without eating too fast or too much.
 Reteaching the horse to stop overeating works on all sound horses but he must first forget that there ever can be an end to the supply of feed and to do that the supply of hay must be absolutely seamless.

-In the above picture you see 4 resting “SlowFeeding Arabians”, and one in the distance that has not yet understood that this is a SlowFeeding farm where feed is available 24/7/365.
-Horses stop over eating when they have forgot that there ever can be an end to the supply of feed.
+In the above picture you see 4 resting “SlowFeeding Arabians”, and one in the distance that has not yet understood that this is a SlowFeeding farm where the feed is available 24/7/365.
+Horses stop overeating when they have forgotten that there ever can be an end to the supply of feed.

 A horse that is forced to watch the feed come to an end will believe he is going to starve to death which will make him eat both faster and more the next time he gets a chance.
 Horses do not understand the concept of time.